VibryanKessel/MediaCenter/server/readme.md

-GET  /users                       ---------->  get all users GET /users/{pseudo}               ---------->  get a User with its pseudo POST /users/add with a JSON body  ---------->  insert user
+GET  /users                       ---------->  get all users GET /users/{pseudo}               ---------->  get a User with its pseudo POST /users/add with a user in body  ---------->  insert user

 /*---------------------------MEDIAS------------------------*/